 The BGA supports SPL holders including who need to add privileges to their licence by retaining a DTO.

 During the conversion period, the two in 24 month recency training flights with an instructor may take place with a BGA assistant or full rated instructor who should sign the pilots logbook as completing the flights.
 (AMC SFCL.160(a)(1)(ii) refers.

-EASA regulates all recreational flight training in EASA aircraft.
+EASA regulates all recreational flight training in Part 21 aircraft.
 The minimum level of oversight is provided through a Declared Training Organisation (DTO).

 The BGA has declared itself as a DTO.
 Any BGA club that chooses to deliver SFCL training using BGA course programmes is to apply to operate within the BGA DTO.

-The BGA has developed and had approved the following training programmes.
+The BGA has developed and had approved the following training programmes for use by BGA clubs that have been approved to operate within the BGA DTO.
 These course programmes may only be used or reproduced or copied with the written permission of the BGA Ltd.

-- Sailplane towing rating course (aeroplanes and TMG) – please note that the ANO Article 141 and ORS 1271 permit the use of non-EASA aircraft for sailplane towing rating training.
+- Sailplane towing rating course (aeroplanes and TMG) – please note that the ANO permits the use of non-EASA aircraft for sailplane towing rating training.